jayala-29/DSC235-Data-Science-for-Cybersecurity/project-ideas.md

 - Use libraries like sklearn, tensorflow, or pytorch to build a simple maching learning model for a cybersecurity problem

+- Use a different machine learning library or algorithm and apply it to one of the cybersecurity problems we looked at in lecture

 - Use an existing dataset and apply a technique used in class; in addition, add enhancements and explore different parameter values

 - Use APIs to mine data on open-source projects over time to evaluate bug trends